Liquidity Pools

 Availability

 Our DeFi Liquidity Pool endpoints are available via REST API for the pool point of view, provider point of view and provider events.
-Our Impermanent Loss endpoint are available for the micro view (any time period up to 30 days per query), macro view (from the initial liquidity event to a user chosen date) and the LP aggregated point of view (every liquidity provider combined).
+Our Impermanent Loss endpoint are available for the macro view (from the initial liquidity event to a user chosen date), micro view (any time period up to 731 days per query), the LP aggregated point of view (every liquidity provider combined) and the newest version of our IL endpoints exclusively for uniswapV3.

 Since we maintain our own nodes, we have every event from the Genesis (Ethereum for example) block forward which enables us to provide the complete historical dataset for all the protocols we support.